The Best Type of Mulch for Your Colorado Garden

 Organic mulch

-This is mulch made from organic materials—specifically, natural plants, such as wood chips, straw leaves, grass clippings, and pine needles.
-Over time, organic mulches decompose and add nutrients to your garden soil.
+Organic mulch is made from natural plant materials such as wood chips, leaves, straw, grass clippings, or pine needles.
+These mulches break down gradually, adding nutrients to your soil and improving long-term garden health.

 Inorganic mulch